1979 visit by Pope John Paul II to Ireland: 1 October (Monday)

 The final day of the visit began with a brief early morning visit to St Patrick's College, Maynooth, the National Seminary, in County Kildare.
 Some 80,000 people joined 1,000 seminarians on the grounds of the college for the brief visit.
 A dense fog delayed the Pope's arrival from Dublin by helicopter.
 The final Mass of the Pope's visit to Ireland was celebrated at Greenpark Racecourse in Limerick before 400,000 people, many more than had been expected.
 The Mass was offered for the people of Munster.
 Pope John Paul left Ireland from nearby Shannon Airport travelling to Boston where he began a six-day tour of the United States.

 Aftermath

 Speeches and homilies

 Pope John Paul delivered 22 homilies and addresses during the course of this visit, including a televised message for the sick, broadcast on RTÉ on the evening of his arrival in Ireland.
 Audio files of his more significant speeches are preserved on the website of the Irish Catholic Bishops Conference.

+Irish independent record label Dolphin Records released a commemorative album of the visit entitled "Visit by Pope John Paul II to Ireland" which by 1983 was noted as their third best-selling album.